shyalika/GradleSoapXSDTopDownJpa/README.md

 2. Copy the standalone.xml in the database/ directory to the JBOSS_HOME/standalone/configuration directory or update the datasources section accordingly.

 3. Install mysql-connector into jboss as a module

-	a. create the folder structure JBOSS_HOME\modules\com\mysql\main and copy the mysql connector jar to that location
+	* create the folder structure JBOSS_HOME\modules\com\mysql\main and copy the mysql connector jar to that location
-	b. copy the module.xml file in the database directory to the same location.
+	* copy the module.xml file in the database directory to the same location.
 NOTE: match the module name in the module.xml file to the standalone.xml

 4. Checkout the project.

 5. Go the the project folder